nestybox/sysbox/docs/procfs-emulation.md

   E.g., `/proc/sys/net/netfilter/nf_conntrack_max`

 * Otherwise, sysbox-fs does a "passthrough" of the access to the kernel's procfs.
-It does this by entering the namespaces of the process performing the access (except the mount namespace) and performing the corresponding access on the host's /proc/sys.
+It does this by dispatching a child process that enters the namespaces of the process performing the access (except the mount namespace) and performs the corresponding access on the host's /proc/sys.

-  - Note that the namespaces of the process performing the access may not be the same namespaces associated with the sys container.
-For example, if the process performing the access is inside an inner container, then its namespaces are those of the inner container, not those of the sys container.

   - The reason the sysbox-fs handler does not enter the mount namespace is because it wants to access the host's /proc/sys.